magnhaug/backbone-interfaces/README.md

 The idea of implementing this came to me after writing yet another method with specific requirements for the parameter objects.
 Interfaces as a concept is traditionally used as a cheap emulation of multiple inheritance.
 In a dynamic and prototypical language like JavaScript this is not needed.
 Though what this *will* give your project, is a cheap emulation of static typing, for certain purposes.
+A way of enforcing certain requirements.